How do you onboard new joiners remotely?

 1. Write down a clear onboarding process and set expectations

 Make sure new starters can hit the ground running by writing down a clear and simple pre-templated onboarding process.
-Hosted in one place, include links to documents, an org chart, a team overview, and how-to guides for any productivity tools they need.
+Host it in one place, include links to documents, an org chart, a team overview, and how-to guides for any productivity tools they need.

 New starters need a clear picture of their duties, and an understanding of their own objectives, team goals, and company values.
-To bring all this together, you’ll benefit from a cross-team shared workspace —a central hub that increases transparency, reduces silos, and helps new people get up to speed quickly.
+To bring all this together, you’ll benefit from a cross-team shared workspace — one connected place where work gets shared.

-Team leads and mentors mustn’t simply assign the onboarding process and step away.
-Instead, this is the time to asynchronously track progress and intervene to help if needed.
+Team leads and mentors shouldn’t simply assign the onboarding process and step away.
+Instead, this is the time to collaborate with your new hire to get a sense of how they work.
+Managers should also be able to track progress and intervene to help if needed.

-This keeps team leads in touch with common bottlenecks and means they can set each individual up for success in the unique way that they need.
+This keeps team leads aware of any bottlenecks and means they can set each individual up for success in the unique way that they need.
 Everybody is different.